-The Perils of Vanity Metrics: Job Insecurity for Marketers
+The Perils of Vanity Metrics: Job Insecurity in Marketing

-Marketers who rely on vanity metrics like traffic and rankings risk job insecurity and potential replacement.
+Marketers who continue to rely on superficial metrics like traffic and rankings risk job loss and replacement.

 Signal Score